0065paula/docs/source/h5_doc.md

 1. Create a new VPC Stack, in the region of your choice:<br />
 ![](vpc_region.png)<br />
 ![](vpc_select_stack.png)<br />
-2. A default VPC is created when you create a new VPC Stack, as well as a default <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Route_Tables.html">Route Table</a>.<br />
+2. A default VPC is created when you create a new VPC Stack, as well as a default [Route Table](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Route_Tables.html).<br />
 You can optionaly edit the subnet details in the right pannel (don't forget to focus on the subnet by clicking on its blank area).
-The network address must be written following the <a href="http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing">CIDR</a> notation:<br />
+The network address must be written following the [CIDR](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) notation:<br />
 ![](vpc_default.png)
-3. You can now add a new <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html">Availability Zone</a> of your choice by drag-n-drop it from the left pannel:<br />
+3. You can now add a new [Availability Zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) of your choice by drag-n-drop it from the left pannel:<br />
 ![](vpc_az.png)
-4. When adding a new Availability Zone, a default <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html">subnet</a> is created.<br />
+4. When adding a new Availability Zone, a default [subnet](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html) is created.<br />
 You can edit the subnet properties in the right pannel<br />
 ![](vpc_edit_subnet.png)<br />
 Note that all Subnets are automatically connected to the Main Route Table.
 Subnets must be connected to only one Route Table.
 5. Add another subnet by dragging it from the resources pannel and dropping it in the Availability Zone.<br />
 Name one subnet "public" with the CIDR IP "10.0.0.0/24" and the other "private" with the CIDR IP "10.0.1.0/24" as following:<br />
 ![](vpc_edit_subnet_pr.png)<br />
-6. Add an <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html">Internet Gateway</a> and connect it to the Route Table<br />
+6. Add an [Internet Gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html) and connect it to the Route Table<br />
 Drag an IGW from the resource panel (VPC category) to anywhere within the VPC.
 Note that the IGW will automatically snap to the left edge of the VPC and you can only have one IGW per VPC.<br />
 Then, drag from the blue ports on the Route Table to the blue incoming port on the IGW to connect it.<br />
 ![](vpc_rt_pr.png)<br />